DrakeAlia/DrakeAlia/README.md

 - 📚 I'm currently expanding my react skills and building websites for practicing purposes
 - 👯 I'm looking to collaborate with other devs
 - 🥅 My goals for 2021: To contribute to more projects with others
-- ⚡️ Fun fact about me: I love to cook and treat coding like coooking 😂
+- ⚡️ Fun fact about me: I love to cook and treat coding like cooking 😂

 ### 📱 Connection: